observability-by-example/swarley/README.md

-# Adonis API application
+# Swarley

-This is the boilerplate for creating an API server in AdonisJs, it comes pre-configured with.
+Backend API for a fictional phonebook app to manage a list of people and their contact details.

 1. Bodyparser
 2. Authentication